Bamboo construction: Durability

 Both principles must be applied to a design in order to protect bamboo.
 Boron by itself is inadequate to protect against rot, and it will wash out if exposed to water.

 Modern fixed preservatives may be used as alternatives to boron such as copper azole, however little bamboo has been reliably tested using these methods to date.
 In addition, they tend to be more hazardous for the treatment workers and the end user, and therefore are less appropriate for developing countries, which is where bamboo is currently mostly used.

 Natural forms of bamboo treatment such as soaking in water and exposing to smoke may provide some limited protection against beetles, however, there is little evidence to show they are effective against termites and rot, and are therefore not typically used in modern construction.

 Modern use of laminated bamboo for construction

 Bamboo can be cut and laminated into sheets and planks.
 This process involves cutting stalks into thin strips, planing them flat, and drying the strips; they are then glued, pressed and finished.
 Long used in China and Japan, entrepreneurs started developing and selling laminated bamboo flooring in the West during the mid-1990s; products made from bamboo laminate, including flooring, cabinetry, furniture and even decorations, are currently surging in popularity, transitioning from the boutique market to mainstream providers such as Home Depot.
 The bamboo goods industry (which also includes small goods, fabric, etc.) is expected to be worth $25 billion by 2012.
 The quality of bamboo laminate varies among manufacturers and varies according to the maturity of the plant from which it was harvested (six years being considered the optimum).

-Common myths and misconceptions in the use of bamboo for construction

-There are a number of common myths and misconceptions surrounding the use of bamboo for construction.

-Myth 1: "Bamboo is stronger than steel."

-This misunderstanding may have occurred due to the following reasons: